waveform-computing/compoundpi/docs/commands.rst

 The :ref:`command_framerate` command is used to set the capture framerate of the camera on all or some of the defined servers.
-The rate can be specified as an integer or floating-point number, or as a fractional value.
+The rate can be specified as an integer, a floating-point number, or as a fractional value.
 The framerate of the camera influences the capture mode that the camera uses.
 See the `camera hardware`_ chapter of the picamera documentation for more information.